cloudwalk/brlc-monorepo/contracts/capybara-finance-v2/docs/description.md

 - `SubLoanStatus`: The status of a sub-loan.
 - `GracePeriodStatus`: The status of the grace period of a sub-loan.
 - `OperationStatus`: The status of an operation.
-- `OperationKind`: The kind of an operation.
+- `OperationKind`: The kind of operation.

 #### 3.2.
 Structures: